-During the pandemic mental health services have had to change how they provide support to help stop the spread of coronavirus.
-We need to learn what has and hasn’t worked so that we can make sure everyone gets the support that’s right for them.
+During the pandemic, mental health services have had to change how they provide support to help stop the spread of coronavirus.
+We need to learn what has and hasn’t worked, so that we can make sure everyone gets the support that’s right for them.

-“I have much preferred the phone sessions as getting out of the house to attend face to face appointments has always been difficult and was the main reason I hadn’t sought help earlier.”
+“I have much preferred the phone sessions, as getting out of the house to attend face-to-face appointments has always been difficult and was the main reason I hadn’t sought help earlier.”

-"I don't have a space where I feel safe to talk about what I need to as I am worried other people in the house will hear."
+“I don't have a space where I feel safe to talk about what I need to, as I am worried other people in the house will hear.”

 We might not have the technology, Wi-Fi or confidence to use services in this way.
 Even for those of us able to use the technology, using services by phone or online may not work for us.
 We might fear being overheard by family members or housemates.
 Or we might not feel able to connect with someone through a computer screen.

-"Online course did not feel personalised.
+“The online course did not feel personalised.
 It felt like I was accessing it in my own time, with very little support or guidance.
 I felt the messages I got from my supporter through the programme were very much copy and pasted.
-I felt alone."
+I felt alone.”

 At Mind we have been campaigning for years for more say over how we are treated for our mental health problems.
-Now more than ever people need choice in how they receive these services too.
-Whether face to face, by phone, or online or a combination.
+Now more than ever, people need choice in how they receive these services too.
+Whether face to face, by phone or online, or a combination.
 Delivering services by phone or online cannot be seen as a simple answer for overstretched mental health services.